Meet Our Faculty

 Miss Jenna Haller

 Miss Jenna Haller grew up in South Dakota and has been dancing since the age of 5.
 She was trained in ballet, tap, jazz, and modern as well as in gymnastics which she trained in for 11 years and competed in for 7 years.
 In 2009 she came to study at the University of Northern Colorado and received her B.S. in Sport and Exercise Science and a minor in Dance.
 While at UNC, she was the recipient of the Dance Talent Scholarship for two years, performed in many showcases, and was highly involved with the dance club where she was responsible for organizing dance shows and classes.
 She attended the American Collegiate Dance Association Conference twice and was asked to perform in the adjudication concert in 2011.
 In addition, she has trained with teachers from Colorado Ballet, Alonzo King LINES Ballet, Broadway Dance Center, Ballet Magnificat, the University of Wyoming, the University of Utah, Kim Robards Dance, and many others.
 She has taught dance and gymnastics classes to all ages for over ten years and loves sharing her passion and passing on her immense appreciation of this art to her students.

 Miss Ali Hasert

 Ali Hasert (PDT Manager, PDT Choreographer, Loveland Dance Academy Instructor) grew up dancing in Tucson, Arizona with a versatile background in classical ballet and competitive dance.
 She holds a Bachelor’s degree in Fine Arts from the University of Arizona.
 After graduating, she danced professionally for Holland America Cruiseline before moving to Maui, Hawaii.
-She was quickly accepted by the Maui dance community and spent her time teaching at Maui Academy of Performing Arts, flying to the Big island of Hawaii to teach once a week, performing four nights a week for one of the weekly tourist shows, and finding small dance gigs here and there, one of which being a solo performance for Wade Robson’s production at the Mayors Ball in 2016.
-She recently moved here to Northern Colorado to be closer to family and she is beyond excited to continue her passion in spreading the knowledge and love of dance and soul movement here at Loveland & Conservatory Dance.
+She was quickly accepted by the Maui dance community and taught at Maui Academy of Performing Arts and West Hawaii Dance Theater.
+She has performed for many production companies and shows.
+Her favorite professional dance experience was working with Wade Robinson on a solo performance for the Maui Mayor’s Ball in 2016.

 Miss Nessa Kerr